xcally/openchannel-skype4business/README.md

-# Skype integration for your Motion Openchannel in Node.js
+# Skype For Business integration for your Motion Openchannel in Node.js

 ## Overview